tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Best_Practices_and_Recommendations/CommonJS_Modules_in_Titanium.md

 ### Definitions

-* **Module** - Any CommonJS-compliant module which will be consumed in a Titanium Mobile application.
+* **Module** - Any CommonJS-compliant module which will be consumed in a Titanium SDK application.
 This can be a JavaScript file included with an application, or a native extension to Titanium which exposes a JavaScript API.

 * **Resources** - The Resources directory of a Titanium application, where the user's source code lives before any processing by our build system. **Note**: For Alloy, CommonJS modules are placed in `app/lib`